coolbreeze413/qorc-onion-apps/qorc_fpga_breathectrl/README.rst

   (assumes the board is put into :code:`programming` mode)

-  :code:`flash-fpga-m4` task
+  :code:`flash` task

   This will show a drop down menu with the available serial ports in the system, select the appropriate one.

   (This is usually :code:`/dev/ttyACM0`)

-- :code:`debug-load-fpga (JLink)` : this is a special task used only while debugging the code with JLink.
+- :code:`debug-load-fpga (JLink)` : this is a special task required only while debugging the code with JLink.

   Refer to the Debug sections for details.